projectcapsule/capsule/docs/operator/mtb/block-privileged-containers.md

 EOF
 ```

-You should have the pod blocked by `PodSecurityPolicy`.
+You must have the pod blocked by `PodSecurityPolicy`.

 **Cleanup:**
 As cluster admin, delete all the created resources